matias-kovero/AWiB/3-Baw/README.md

 We have defined that it will send forward to the next node __true__ or __false__ depending on what button (Approve or Decline) the user has pressed.

 #### Summary
 Well done!
-You've now explored a few of the basic elements of the Business Automation Workflow.
+You've now explored a few of the basic elements of IBM Business Automation Workflow.
 Feel free to explore the diffrent nodes/activities and options on this workflow.
 Just do not change anything that has already been configured for your convenience :)